ubuntu-si/ubuntu.si/README.md

            - [✓] update XSL stylesheet for vodniki (did not update XSL but i did update vodnike)
            - [✓] update /skupnost/
            - [✓] update 404 error pages
-           - [x] AT THE END: disable comments in wordpress options
+           - [✓] AT THE END: disable comments in wordpress options
-           - [x] AT THE END: disable portfolio in theme options
+           - [✓] AT THE END: disable portfolio in theme options
-           - [x] AT THE END: enable Home blog posts in theme options otherwise
+           - [✓] AT THE END: enable Home blog posts in theme options otherwise
-           - [x] locale.php in wp-include needs translated abbreviations in order to our news date to show in slovenian - only if needed
+           - [✓] locale.php in wp-include needs translated abbreviations in order to our news date to show in slovenian - only if needed
-           - [x] AT THE END: increase duration of carousel slideshow to 5s (5000ms) in caroufredsel-element.js
+           - [✓] AT THE END: increase duration of carousel slideshow to 5s (5000ms) in caroufredsel-element.js
-           - [x] AT THE END: In the theme options set path to namizje_ubuntu.png, iskanje_ubuntu.png and programi_ubuntu.png and add text.
+           - [✓] AT THE END: In the theme options set path to namizje_ubuntu.png, iskanje_ubuntu.png and programi_ubuntu.png and add text.

 * what we have done on the forum side: